Munna-Git/Consumer-Behavior-and-Retail-Performance-Analysis-in-the-Chips-Market-/README.md

 >>> pip install pandas numpy matplotlib seaborn #anaconda jupyter notebook already has these modules so no need of installing again
 4. Run the Jupyter Notebook or Python scripts to execute the analysis.

+## Explanation of the files in Github
+At first it can be confusing to look at the files and go like - "what the hell are these files".
+That is wjy i am adding this section to guide you through the files
+There are 7 files in total including the README.md file and each file serves it's own purpose.
+Let's begin with the dataset files:
+- The main dataset here on which the pre-processing is conducted is the "QVI_transaction_data.xlsx".
+So if you want to start with the analysis in Jupyter Notebook then download this excel file and import it to Jupyter Notebook using pandas and conduct the Data cleaning.
+The "QVI_purchase_behaviour.xlsx" is the dataset that you have to merge later with the clean dataset to derive insights.

 ## **Credits & Acknowledgments**